raphlev/WTPyScripts/README.md

 ## Script Descriptions
 ### 1. main_excel_recursive.py
 This script is the entry point for processing directories recursively.
 It creates Excel files from XML files found in the specified input directory and its subdirectories.
+It creates an excel file per each subdirectories found with valid XML files.

 ### 2. extract_excel_processor.py
-This script takes in a directory of XML files, processes them, and generates corresponding Excel workbooks with a Table of Contents.
+This script takes in a directory of several XML files, processes them, and generates one Excel workbook with a Table of Content.
 Used as stand-alone, it will create one excel file.
 It is also used by `main_excel_recursive.py` to create several Excel workbooks.

 ### 3. extract_xml_transformer.py
-This script is responsible for transforming XML files into a specific structured text format.
-Used as stand-alone, it will create the csv files.
+This script is responsible for transforming one XML file into a specific structured text format.
+Used as stand-alone, it will create the csv file.
 It is also used by `extract_excel_processor.py` to create one Excel workbook.